Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 Pattern 4: Cross-object null checks

-A cross-object formula like Account.AnnualRevenue > 1000000 returns null (treated as false) when the parent isn't set.
+A cross-object formula like Account.AnnualRevenue > 1000000 returns null (treated as false) when the parent is not set.
 Always include NOT(ISBLANK(Account.AnnualRevenue)) first.

 Pattern 5: Mass transfer skips validation

 Salesforce's "Mass Transfer Records" tool skips validation rules.
 So does the Apex Database.update(records, false) flavor with allOrNothing=false.
 So do most data loaders.
-If your validation rule must hold even for mass operations, also enforce in Apex / a record-triggered Flow.
+If your validation rule must hold even for mass operations, also enforce in Apex or a record-triggered Flow.
+The pattern: a Validation Rule for the interactive UI, a Flow for bulk operations, and a before update trigger for anything that must hold without exception.

 Pattern 6: Record-Triggered Flow can be a better fit